About Com S 541

 The simple rule of thumb is:

 Such exchanges are definitely cheating and not cooperation.
-However, note that on team homework, there can be no cheating within a team.

 We will take action if we catch you cheating on a test or exchanging code or written answers.
 Read the section on academic dishonesty in the section on academic regulations in the Iowa State University Bulletin.